RUNCMD(OPCSDEFS) Optical Printer Control System RUNCMD(OPCSDEFS)

 to the user's screen following the 'bad/missing arguments' error.

-This should probably just be a short few lines of text indicating
+This should probably just be a few short lines of text with a

 LIMITS